claudiologiudice/EPITRAN/README.md

 </p>

 <p>
-The main steps described during the practice are reported below and can be easily copy/pasted in your terminal.
+The main steps described during the practice are reported below and can be easily copy/pasted in your terminal.<br>
 <b>Note.</b> Assuming you're traineeX, please change X according to your workspace.<br>
 <b>Note2.</b> Choose a GTEX sample from Cerebellum or Lung and copy DNAseq/RNAseq accordingly in your home folder.<br>
-<b>IMPORTANT!
-REDItoolDnaRna.py outTable (eg. outTable_892028847) contains 8digit random number, so it usually varies among users and different script launches on the same machine.
+<b>IMPORTANT!</b> REDItoolDnaRna.py outTable (eg. outTable_892028847) contains 8digit random number, so it usually varies among users and different script launches on the same machine.

 <table>
 <thead>